 Optimization and Problem Solving of Pandora FMS

-Pandora FMS server can monitor about 2000 devices (between 5 and 80 thousands modules, depending on available hardware); but this also requires fine-tuning the configuration of the database.
+Pandora FMS server can monitor about 2000 devices (between 5 and 80 thousands modules, depending on available hardware); but this also requires fine-tuning the database configuration.

 This article also explains some techniques to detect and solve problems of your Pandora FMS installation.